Quality feedback is essential in virtually any creative endeavor, and we’d certainly consider software programming a creative endeavor.

 In a sense, the importance of code reviews speaks for itself: the process is all about improving software quality, reliability, and business outcomes – while conversely reducing defecting, security issues, technical debt, and other potential problems.

-But they can actually be part of a healthy organizational culture overall, according to Mike Stone, co-founder of The Gnar Company, a custom web and mobile development firm based in Boston.
+However, according to Mike Stone, co-founder of The Gnar Company, a custom web and mobile development firm based in Boston, they can be part of a healthy organizational culture overall.

-Stone says his firm operates with a mantra of “engineers, but human” – in part to proactively counter some of the negative assumptions out there about developers’ ability to work well with others.
+Stone says his firm operates with a mantra of “engineers, but human” to proactively counter some negative assumptions about developers’ ability to work well with others.

 “It’s a nod both to our collaborative nature and our commitment to defying the dreaded “working with developers” stereotype,” Stone tells The CTO Club.
 “Our code review process is not an afterthought, nor a bonus task, but an integral part of our process and culture.”

-Code reviews give the team a regular mechanism for communicating and collaborating with one another.
+Code reviews give the team a regular mechanism for communicating and collaborating.

 “As we review and celebrate each other’s code, we grow our sense of mutual responsibility and collective ownership over the work we do,” Stone says.“We also take pride in our continued dedication to a job well done."